wils93/udacity_ml_microservice_prj4/README.md

 ## Setup the Environment

-* Create a virtualenv and activate it
+* Create a virtualenv and activate it, this can be done using `make setup` then activate it using `source ~/.devops/bin/activate`
 * Run `make install` to install the necessary dependencies

 ### Running `app.py`